 The St John of Jerusalem Eye Hospital Group work hard to relieve poverty and bring hope to more than 128,000 Palestinians every year.
 The services provided by the St John Hospitals, Clinics and Mobile Outreach Unit revive education and employment prospects and contribute to economic growth and rebuilding the fractured infrastructure.

 The core activities now include:

-Please help us make a difference by making a donation to our fundraising page; click the below link if you would like to sponser us.
+Please help us make a difference by making a donation to our fundraising page.
 Any contribution will be greatly appreciated, not only by us but by those who will be impacted by your contributions.

 Don't forget to tick the box to reclaim Gift Aid on your donation if you're a UK tax payer, making your donation go even further in changing the lives of others.

 Why Donate to the Eye Hospital Charity Group?

 St John of Jerusalem Eye Hospital Group has been operating now for over 130 years.
 Over 110,000 patients are treated annually, a third of whom are under the age of 18.